 Grinspoon is a legend in the psychiatry world; so much so that he is Associate Professor Emeritus of Psychiatry at Harvard Medical School.
 His interest in weed began in the 1960s as it became more popular in the United States.
 His initial goal was to prove that marijuana was dangerous and prevent harm from coming to the “foolish young people who would not listen to, or could not believe or understand the warnings about its dangers.”

 Grinspoon’s research began in 1967 but soon, he realized that the public had been conned about the ‘dangers’ of cannabis.
 He acknowledged that weed was less dangerous than he initially believed, and published ‘Marihuana Reconsidered’ in 1971.
-According to Grinspoon, very few people become addicted to the substance and he supports it as an addition to modern western oncological treatment for cancer.
+According to Grinspoon, very few people become addicted to the substance and he supports it as an addition to some forms of modern western medical treatment.
 He has spoken at NORML conferences and in 2010, he endorsed Washington Initiative 1068 which removed criminal penalties for the adult use of weed.
 Grinspoon’s services to weed were rewarded by High Times magazine, who have named an award after him!

 9 – Lori Ajax